gangdong/gangdong.github.io/_posts/2015-02-25-Android-getevent.markdown

 sidebar: true
 about: true
 author: david.dong
-description: This article introduced Android ADB command Getevent command usage .
+description: This article introduced Android ADB command Getevent command usage.
 keywords: Android, Getevent
 ---
-Android provides an ADB command `getevent` to obtain input events, such as obtaining key reporting event, obtaining touch screen reporting event, etc.
+Android provides an ADB command `getevent` to obtain input events, such as obtaining key reporting events, obtaining touch screen reporting events, etc.

-User can use this command under adb console.
+Users can use this command under the ADB console.

 ## Usage
-The usage of this command is
+The usage of this command is:
 {% highlight shell %}
 adb shell getevent [options] [device]
 {% endhighlight %}